EldiiarDzhunusov/Django/weatherapp/README.md

-## This project is an weather app.
-## It shows the list of the cities with their weather.
-## Cities may be added with the add button
+## This project is a weather app.
+It shows the list of the cities with their weather.
+Cities may be added with the add button